 Students received an email Thursday, Dec.
-20 from Hans de Grys, Upper School assistant director, with course change FAQs, detailed instructions for spring course changes, and links to necessary forms.
+19 from Hans de Grys, Upper School academic dean, with course change FAQs, detailed instructions for spring course changes, and links to necessary forms.
 Students can refer to this email or see de Grys with questions.

 What should I do if I need an interpreter?

 Interpreter services are available and can be arranged through Latasia Lanier, family support liaison, at firstname.lastname@example.org or 206-440-2887.

 Please park in designated campus parking lots.
 Do not park in front of the mailboxes or driveways of our neighbors.
 If possible, please carpool.